tosin2013/openshift-4-deployment-notes/assisted-installer/README.md

 Generated assets can be found in `./.generated/${CLUSTER_NAME}.${CLUSTER_BASE_DNS}/`

 ## Add worker nodes to deployment

+- Modify your `cluster-vars.sh` file to add the worker nodes you want to add to the cluster.
+- Run the `bootstrap-scale-up.sh` script to generated the cluster expansion configuration
+- Boot the additional worker nodes with the downloaded Discovery ISO
-* Run the `add-nodes-bootstrap.sh` script
+- Run the `start-new-host-installation.sh` script to start the installation of the new hosts
-* After node reboots run the `./hack/auto-approve-certs.sh` script
+* After node reboots run the `./hack/auto-approve-certs.sh` script to approve the CSRs - or approve the nodes manually

 ## Destroy Cluster